 - You’ve traded in a car you currently have financed and owe more than it is worth.
 The amount above the worth of your trade in is rolled into your new car loan.
 Even if you put a down payment of 20 percent in on the new car, you’re still upside down on the new loan, due to the rollover.

 - You’re leasing a car.
 Because most auto insurance policies only pay actual cash value on any loss, you’d still be out the difference between the residual value of a leased car, and the amount of payoff.

 - In order to have a lower monthly payment on a purchase, you’ve selected a loan term of more than 36 to 48 months.
 Because so little principal is paid in the first few years of a loan – you’re generally just covering interest – you’ll be upside down, even with a substantial down payment.

-Gap coverage is generally only available if you have collision and comprehensive coverage, and if the car is financed or leased.
-Most leasing companies offer gap coverage, and will roll the coverage into the lease payment.
-Some will even require Most car dealers will also offer gap coverage on new and used automobiles, and they’ll simply add the amount of gap coverage into the loan.
+GAP coverage is generally only available if you have collision coverage and comprehensive coverage, and if the car is financed or leased.
+Most leasing companies offer GAP insurance coverage, and will roll the coverage into the lease payment.
+Some will even require Most car dealers will also offer GAP coverage on new and used automobiles, and they’ll simply add the amount of GAP coverage into the auto loan.

-If you find gap insurance is a good idea and a product you need, we’d say skip the dealer-offered coverage if you have to finance it along with the car in the loan – instead, before you buy, shop around.
-Your current insurer may offer gap insurance, which could potentially open up extra discounts, since you’d be bundling multiple policies – auto and gap – and if they do not, plenty of options exist.
-There are many companies that only provide gap insurance, and most traditional insurers offer it as well.
+If you find GAP insurance is a good idea and a product you need, we’d say skip the dealer-offered coverage if you have to finance it along with the car in the loan – instead, before you buy, shop around.
+Your current insurer may offer GAP insurance coverage, which could potentially open up extra discounts, since you’d be bundling multiple policies – auto and GAP – and if they do not, plenty of options exist.
+There are many companies that only provide GAP insurance, and most traditional auto insurance companies offer it as well.